MicroFocus/data-protector-uic-plugin-archetype/src/main/resources/archetype-resources/README.md

 Run `mvn clean package`

+<h2> Installation <h2>

+There are two ways to install the plugins.
+Customer needs to follow one of these two.
+- Push Installation
+- Manual Installation

 <h2>Registration and Push Installation</h2>

 - Refer the product documentation.

+<h2>Manual Installation</h2>

+Here, installing of plugin will be done without registration.
+In manual installtion also plugins will be loaded.
+But, we can't view the installed plugins in the UI.
+- Copy the built distribution (*${pluginName.toLowerCase()}-${version}-dist.tar.gz*) in the *target* directory to a DP client machine where the compatible version of the *Unified Agent* is already installed and fully functioning.
+- Make sure that the *dpuic* service is stopped.
+- Untar the distribution and copy the content as follows:
+    - Copy *${artifactId}.jar* to */opt/omni/unifIntegController/plugins/*
+    - Copy the content of *config* directory to */etc/opt/omni/client/modules/unifIntegController/config/*
+    - Copy whatever else is needed by the plugin
+- Edit */etc/opt/omni/client/modules/unifIntegController/config/dpuic.properties* and specify ```${package}.*``` to the `controller.plugin.packages` property.
+Uncomment the property if it is commented out.
+The result should look as follows:
 ```
-controller.plugin.packages=${package},${package}.*
+controller.plugin.packages=com.mf.dp.sample.*
 ```

-- After *push installation* verify that /var/opt/omni/log/unifIntegController/dpuic.log shows an entry like the following, which is an indication that the plugin was loaded properly:
+Once the *Installation* step is done.
+Do verify that /var/opt/omni/log/unifIntegController/dpuic.log shows an entry like the following, which is an indication that the plugin was loaded properly:

 ```
 <timestamp> [main] [INFO ] com.mf.dp.uic.plugin.PluginManager - Plugins loaded: